-The qualified candidate should have received a doctoral degree in one of the relevant fields, preferably in medical entomology or public health and vector-borne diseases, or be currently pursuing the degree and will reach completion by the end of May 2019.
+The qualified candidate should have received a bachelor's degree in one of the relevant fields, preferably in medical entomology or public health and vector-borne diseases.
 Degree must have been received within five years of the appointment start date.